Gateway Housing

 Become a Homeowner

 The dream of homeownership is not out of reach.
 Gateway homes are developed for working families, teachers, first responders, and more.
-If you earn $13 an hour or more it is possible to become a homeowner with a no money down (100% loan) from USDA and a house in a Gateway development.
-The Gateway Housing Program specializes in helping first time home buyers who earn between $27,000 to $55,350 a year ($73,050 for house of 4+) to become homeowners.
+If you earn approximately $16 – $26 an hour, it is possible to become a homeowner.